Exaii2/blender-creature-limb-drawer/README.md

 # INTENDED WORKFLOW - Limbparts

-The prepared naming convention have changed since Version 1.08.
+The naming convention has been changed since Version 1.08.

 ![HierarchyNamingConvention](https://user-images.githubusercontent.com/18192380/226145454-48e0d7bb-8079-43db-b1a9-3bb03daddd2a.png)